approov/quickstart-react-native/README.md

 ### 1. Working React Native App

 Start with a working react native app.
 If you do not have one, you may install an example from the `@approov/react-native-approov` package.
-We'll use the `shapes_feetch` example in our instructions.
+We'll use the `shapes_fetch` example in our instructions.
 To install it, do:

 ```
 $ npx @approov/react-native-approov example